-Date of Initial Appointment to OFA Board of Directors: November 2014 End of Current Term: November 2017
+Date of Initial Appointment to OFA Board of Directors: November 2014 End of Current Term: November 2017 mergers and acquisitions lawyer.

-Constance L. Sugiyama is a corporate director and a Distinguished Visiting Fellow at Ryerson University.
-She retired from the practice of law in 2012 after a distinguished 35 year career on Bay Street where she was recognized as a trailblazer and leading
+Constance L. Sugiyama is a corporate director and President of ConMark Strategy Inc. She retired from the practice of law in 2012 after a distinguished 35 year career on Bay Street where she was recognized as a trailblazer and leading Canadian corporate and